iamameme/counterpickgg/README.md

 ## Counterpick.GG — Rune Builds for Every Matchup and More

 Counterpick.GG started out from two simple ideas.
 It started out as a counterpicking site.
 Every time I'd look up "Maokai Counter" in google, I'd get a site with user votes.
 I don't know who these users are.
-They could be just as bad as me, voting up the wrong things!
+How do I know if they are bronze or challenger?

 <div align="center">I kept asking myself. <b>Where's the data?</b></div>
 <br/>